 Capture One 21 builds upon an already feature rich photo editing toolkit known for its true to life colours tailored to your camera.
 Capture One 20 was already one of the most preferred photo editing choices of serious amateur and professional photographers and it just got a whole lot better with this latest release.
 For existing users the big question is, “Is it worth the upgrade?”
+For new users, Capture One 21 is one of the best software editing tools on the market.
+You can use coupon code WILD10 to receive a 10% discount on your purchase of any of the perpetual licenses, bundles, prepaid subscriptions, upgrades & style packs.

 I’ve reviewed DxO PhotoLab 4 and Luminar AI recently as they are two worthy and competing photo editors for those looking to move away from Adobe’s monthly subscription model.
 I’ve wanted to discuss Capture One 20, but I decided to hold off because I knew Capture One 21 was was going to be launched in December and it is finally here.
 Now that it’s here and I’m really excited to dive deeper into it today to find out if it was worth the wait.